mohamicorp/search-for-stash-issues/README.md

 #### Please tell me, for every new commit, is the entire project indexed, or just the changes files in that commit?
 For every new commit, the plugin will do a diff of the changes and then apply those changes to the index.
 It doesn't reindex the whole repository because it doesn't have to.

+#### Which version of Elasticsearch do I need for an external node?
+You currently must use Elastichsearch version 1.5.2.
+We are planning on adding Elasticsearch 2.0 support in the near future.

 ----------